 Let’s Decode is an approach to the teaching of phonological awareness and decoding instruction.
 It is designed for all students in the first four years of school and takes approximately 15 – 20 minutes per day to implement.
 Students learn phonological concepts, letter sounds and words and sentences increase in difficulty.

 CARS (Comprehensive Assessment of Reading Strategies) and STARS (Strategies to Achieve Reading Success) forms an important part of our literacy program for students from Pre Primary to Year 6.
 CARS and STARS is a structured and sequenced resource to improve reading comprehension and strategies in all children.
 The heart of the CARS and STARS system are the twelve reading strategies grouped under the areas of:

 - Finding the Main Idea

 - Recognising Cause and Effect

 Teachers follow three steps to implement CARS and STARS.
 It diagnoses each child for reading strengths and areas for improvement in reading.
 It teaches to the identified areas for improvement in relation to the twelve reading strategies, assesses students’ progress and assists students to set new personal learning goals.

-Wellard Primary School has implemented the Spelling Mastery Program for all students in Years 1 – 6.
+Wellard Primary has implemented the Spelling Mastery Program for all students in Years 1 – 6.
 Spelling Mastery is a research-based program that employs the direct instruction method to enable teachers to deliver highly interactive, structured lessons that help their students learn dependable spelling skills.
 Spelling Mastery helps students to understand the relationship between sounds, word parts and spelling patterns.
 All students are given a placement test and placed in the appropriate spelling/ability group.
 Students are taught in small steps, using sufficient practice, so they comprehend how spelling works and can become proficient writers.